TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 set of flags used for each target in the generated ``build.ninja`` file when using the Ninja generator.)
-One cannot just look at the cache variables for ``CMAKE_<LANG>_FLAGS`` and ``CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>`` in the file ``CMakeCache.txt`` and see the full set of flags are actaully being used.
+One cannot just look at the cache variables for ``CMAKE_<LANG>_FLAGS`` and ``CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>`` in the file ``CMakeCache.txt`` and see the full set of flags are actually being used.
-These varaibles can override the cache varables by TriBITS as project-level local non-cache varaibles as described below (see `Overriding CMAKE_BUILD_TYPE debug/release compiler options`_).
+These variables can override the cache variables by TriBITS as project-level local non-cache variables as described below (see `Overriding CMAKE_BUILD_TYPE debug/release compiler options`_).

 The <Project> TriBITS CMake build system will set up default compile flags for